Mbappe hurt in France training

 Kylian Mbappe limped out of training just four days before France's opening World Cup game against Australia in Kazan.

-The 19-year-old forward appeared to hurt his left ankle in a tackle from defender Adil Rami during a practice match on Tuesday.
+The 19 year-old forward appeared to hurt his left ankle in a tackle from defender Adil Rami during a practice match.

 Mbappe, who is expected to be a starter in Russia, received treatment from support staff and attempted to play on before leaving the session, placing him in doubt for Saturday's clash with the Socceroos.